aws/aws-cdk-go/awscdk/awscloudwatch/README.md

 minuteErrorRate := fn.metricErrors(&metricOptions{
-	statistic: cloudwatch.stats_AVERAGE(),
+	statistic: jsii.String("avg"),
 	period: awscdk.Duration.minutes(jsii.Number(1)),
 	label: jsii.String("Lambda failure rate"),
 })
 ```

-The `statistic` field accepts a `string`; the `cloudwatch.Stats` object has a
-number of predefined factory functions that help you constructs strings that are
-appropriate for CloudWatch.
-The `metricErrors` function also allows changing the
+This function also allows changing the metric label or color (which will be
-metric label or color, which will be useful when embedding them in graphs (see
+useful when embedding them in graphs, see below).
-below).

 > Rates versus Sums
 >